tommysullivan/universe/readme.md

 		3. preview in the UI on hover
 		4. Google Drive
 		5. Search / Discover Shared by others, including software maker
-		6. Ability to choose which configurations to apply
+		6. Ability to choose which configurations to apply (including editor configs)
 		7. Ability to merge configurations together
 	2. Redo / Undo / Histogram
 	3. Inline configuration editor (requires paused state)